 Time is on your side on your wellness retreat.
-Your days are carefully structured to get maximum benefit out of the day, with plenty of time for reflection and thought as you go about the pleasant activities of the day, following up a refreshing hike with a relaxing massage and moving on to time to write and reflect about your experiences along the way.
+Your days are carefully structured to get the maximum benefit out of the day, with plenty of time for reflection and thought as you go about the pleasant activities of the day, following up a refreshing hike with a relaxing massage and moving on to time to write and reflect about your experiences along the way.
 Take time to think.
 Time to dream.
 Time to learn new ideas.
 Time to stretch and breathe and practice yoga with expert guidance.
-Enjoy time to read and write and savour time to watch a sunset explode into primary colours and fade into a night of stars to watch on your own time.
+Enjoy time to read and write and savour the time to watch a sunset explode into primary colours and fade into a night of stars to watch on your own time.

 14. Take the benefits home with you.

 Your wellness retreat is likely to leave you with some side effects, like greater peace of mind, improved habits of exercise, better sleep, and maybe even more energy when you return home.
 Practices and lessons learned throughout your time on your wellness retreat are likely to remain a powerful force in your life for a few reasons: they are known at a time when your mind and body are relaxed and open to new experiences while on the retreat.
 They are likely to have been taught well by professionals in the field so that the lessons of life and health remain in mind more vividly and become a part of your life for some time.